InstantWebP2P/appnet.link-controller/nameserver-iwebpp/cluster.md

   then B setup connecton to other peers, and get cluster state info again;

-  After A,B,C bootup well and exchange cluster state info done, then they enter normal cluster state, that exchanges vURL info in real time.
+  After A,B,C bootup well and exchange cluster state info done, then they enter normal cluster state, that exchanges vURL/peerService info in real time.

   If some node leave cluser or dead, Node will exhange cluster state info again until maintain a consistent cluster toponology.